 And best of all, ITBOOST gets to bypass those pesky little problems like "user error," and "typos," and other little mistakes we tend to make.
 ITBOOST can make sure all these tasks are done in a consistent fashion each and every time.

 STANDARDIZE, STANDARDIZE, STANDARDIZE

 It goes pretty much without saying that -- if your team "speaks the same language" (industry-wise, that is), they'll be able to work together much more efficiently and effectively.

-So, if Phil decides to name a file "Process List 1 (JG)" and save it on the network, then Warren looks for "Jenkins Group Process List," he's going to have a harder time finding the file, thanks to Phil and his "efficient" use of abbreviations, even though no one else in the company knows he's doing that.
+So, if Phil decides to name a file "Process List 1 (JG)" and saves it on the network, then Warren will have a hard time finding it when he looks for "Jenkins Group Process List," thanks to Phil and his "efficient" use of abbreviations that know nobody knows he's using.